status-im/nimbus-eth2/README.md

 # The first `make` invocation will update all Git submodules.
 # You'll run `make update` after each `git pull`, in the future, to keep those submodules up to date.

-# Build beacon_node and all the tools, using 4 parallel Make jobs
+# Build nimbus_beacon_node and all the tools, using 4 parallel Make jobs
 make -j4

 # Run tests